 Where to Find the Top Wild Animals in South America

-- Tamarin – From the red-handed tamarin to the golden lion tamarin, South America’s tamarin population is famous, noteable, and adorable.
+Tamarin – From the red-handed tamarin to the golden lion tamarin, South America’s tamarin population is famous, notable, and adorable.
 You can find this small omnivorous species in jungles and tropical forests, especially if there is fruit, sunshine, and relative safety.

 The Most Dangerous Animals in South America Today

-- Kissing Bug – Also known as vampire bugs, kissing bugs are an incredibly poisonous species that like to land on human’s faces and bite them near the lip.
-Kissing bugs might not kill you immediately, but their unique venom causes around 30% of their victims develop chronic health problems that can result in sudden heart failure later down the line.
+Kissing Bug – Also known as vampire bugs, kissing bugs are an incredibly poisonous species that like to land on human faces and bite them near the lip.
+Kissing bugs might not kill you immediately, but their unique venom causes around 30% of their victims to develop chronic health problems that can result in sudden heart failure later down the line.

 Endangered Animals in South America

 South America is full of rare, unique, and exotic species that you can’t find anywhere else in the world.
 Unfortunately, due to a combination of climate change and human interference, more than 30% of species on the content are endangered or nearly extinct.